Ex-police chief and convicted killer who escaped from an Arkansas jail has been captured

 The Border Patrol Tactical Team known as BORTAC provided “advanced search capabilities and operational support” in the hunt for Hardin, U.S. Customs and Border Protection said.
 Its members are experienced in navigating complex terrain, the agency said.
 The Ozark Mountains region is known for its rocky and rugged landscape, thick forests and an extensive cave network.

-Hardin had been held at the Calico Rock prison since 2017 after pleading guilty to first-degree murder in a fatal shooting for which he was serving a 30-year sentence.
-In order to escape, he had impersonated a corrections officer “in dress and manner,” according to a court document.
-A prison officer in one of the guard towers opened a secure gate, allowing him to walk out of the facility.
+Hardin pleaded guilty in 2017 to first-degree murder for the killing of James Appleton, 59.
+Appleton worked for the Gateway water department when he was shot in the head Feb.
+23, 2017, near Garfield.
+Police found Appleton’s body inside a car.
+Hardin was sentenced to 30 years in prison.

-Hardin's DNA was matched to the 1997 rape of a teacher at an elementary school in Rogers, north of Fayetteville.
+Hardin’s DNA was also matched to the 1997 rape of a teacher at an elementary school in Rogers, north of Fayetteville.
 He was sentenced to 50 years for that crime.
-Eventually, his notoriety led to a TV documentary, "Devil in the Ozarks."

-Rand Champion, a spokesperson for the state prison system, said that someone should have checked Hardin's identity before he was allowed to leave, describing the lack of verification as a "lapse" that's being investigated.
-A deputy U.S. Marshal has said in court papers that investigators theorize that he has likely fled Arkansas, but searchers are continuing to hunt for Hardin around the prison at Calico Rock.